 3. Meal Services

-Meal services are an integral part of assisted living communities.
+Meal services are an integral part of modern senior living communities.
 Nutritious meals, including breakfast, lunch, and dinner, are typically provided throughout the day.
 Special dietary needs or restrictions are often accommodated.

 4. 24-Hour Nursing Care